IBM-Bluemix-Docs/containers/cs_cli_devtools.md

 <dl>
 <dt>Physical machines (bare metal)</dt>
 <dd>Bare metal is a single-tenant physical server with resources dedicated exclusively to the worker node.
 Bare metal servers are more expensive than virtual, and are best suited for high-performance applications that need more resources and host control.
 <p><strong>Monthly billing</strong>: Bare metal servers are billed monthly.
 If you cancel a bare metal server before the end of the month, you are charged through the end of that month.
-When you provision bare metal servers, you interact directly with IBM Cloud infrastructure (SoftLayer), and as such, this manual process can take more than one business day to complete.</p>
+When you provision bare metal servers, you interact directly with {[softlayer]}, and as such, this manual process can take more than one business day to complete.</p>
 <p><strong>Bare metal machine type groups</strong>: Bare metal machine types come in groups that have different compute resources that you can choose from to meet your application's needs.
 <ul><li>`mb1c.4x32`: Choose this type for a balanced configuration of physical machine resources for your worker nodes.
 Balanced with 4 cores, 32GB Memory, 1TB SATA Primary Disk, 2TB SATA Secondary Disk, 10Gbps Bonded Network.</li>
 <li>`mb1c.16x64`: Choose this type for a balanced configuration of physical machine resources for your worker nodes.
 Balanced with 16 cores, 64GB Memory, 1TB SATA Primary Disk, 1.7TB SSD Secondary Disk, 10Gbps Bonded Network.</li>